nishalbarman/ecommerce-proper/README.md

 # Jharna Mehendi

-Welcome to the Jharna Mehendi monorepo!
+Welcome to the Jharna Mehendi codebase.
 This repository contains multiple applications and packages designed to work together to deliver a full-stack solution.
 The projects include an admin dashboard, a client-facing web application, server-side components, and several utility packages.

+> **Note:** This project is proprietary.
+No one is allowed to use, distribute, or modify the code without explicit permission from the owner.

 ---